BarbaraC12/R5_Wordle/README.md

 The goal is to guess a 5 letter word in English language in a maximum of 6 a maximum of 6 guesses.
 If the letter is at the right place background becomes green, if it is misplaced he becomes yellow else he becomes grey.

+## How to run

+Local Webassembly :
+Be sure to have emsdk sources on your current workspace Use a command like : `source ../emsdk/emsdk_env.sh` Run : `make web ; emrun --no_browser wordle_test.html`

+Shell :
+'make && ./wordle '